RKNF404/chromium-hardening-guide/SETUP_GUIDE.md

 ## Windows

 Windows policies rely on using the registry.
 Most browsers, similar to Linux, have different locations for their policies.
 Google Chrome will use policies from `HKEY_LOCAL_MACHINE/SOFTWARE/Policies/Google/Chrome`.
+\
+To add a policy, you need to make sure to add the right value type.
+Most often, there are only 2 reg values used, string value and DWORD (32-bit).
+\
+For any instance of a boolean value (true or false), use a DWORD and set it to `0` for true and `1` for false.
+The result under the `Data` column should look like `0x00000001` or `0x00000000` for true and false respectively.
+\
+Any policy using an integer (1, 2, 5, etc.), use a DWORD and set the value to that number.
+It should look similar to a boolean policy in the `Data` column but with the number you used at the end.
+\
+For strings, just enter them directly without quotes.
+For example, the policy `HttpsOnlyMode` has the string value `force_enable`, enter that as it is.
+Do not enter `"force_enable"`, it will not work.
+\
+Policy arrays and dictionaries also use the string valu, they have the same formatting as presented, nothing special.

 ## MacOS